-Realising these opportunities requires interdisciplinary projects, covering social and economic, environmental, physical and engineering sciences, or the arts and humanities, working very closely with policy or practice, from local actors to global development and humanitarian organisations and private sector concerns active in Low- and Middle-Income Countries (LMICs).
-The programme builds on pump-priming grants made under the NERC-ESRC-AHRC GCRF Building Resilience programme.
+Realising these opportunities requires working at the interface of resilience and development as part of interdisciplinary projects (covering social and economic, environmental, physical and engineering sciences, or the arts and humanities) and working very closely with policy or practice – from local actors to global development and humanitarian organisations, and private sector concerns active in Low- and Middle-Income Countries (LMICs).

 ESRC will host a town hall meeting to explain the ambitions of this call in more detail.
 The town hall meeting will be held in central London on 7 February 2019.
 This event is open to anyone with an interest in the GCRF and development research opportunities, but tickets must be booked in advance.